+COURSE HOURS

-Exploring the Old Testament 3 hours
+Exploring the Old Testament 3

-Exploring the New Testament 3 hours
+Exploring the New Testament 3

-Christian Missions (M) 3 hours
+Christian Missions ( M ) 3

-Systematic Theology 1 or 2 3 hours
+Systematic Theology 1 or 2 3

 Introduction to Biblical Hermeneutics

+OR 3

-OR General Ministry Elective 3 hours
+General Ministry Elective

-- Available Online - Another 3 hour Missions course may be substituted. - Head of household must take the hermeneutics course.
+\\Another 3 hour Missions course may be substituted.

+\\\Head of household must take the hermeneutics course.
 Wives may take a general ministry elective in place of the hermeneutics course.
-(M) Indicates course is also available in a mentoring format.